AlexKjes/connect-4/README.md

 # connect-4
-A failed atempt at training a neural network through evoulution, using connect 4 as testbed.
+A failed attempt at training a neural network through evoulution, using connect 4 as testbed.